Zack Wheeler pitches Phillies past host Braves - NewsBreak

 Zack Wheeler pitches Phillies past host Braves

 Wheeler, who grew up a few miles from Atlanta’s Truist Park, evened his season record at 3-3.
-He allowed two runs on eight hits and a season-high 10 strikeouts.
-Wheeler has a 1.38 ERA over his last five starts and picked up his first road win of the season.
+He allowed two runs on eight hits and a season-high 10 strikeouts and no walks.
+He has a 1.38 ERA over his last five starts and picked up his first road win of the season.

-Wheeler improved to 9-7 all-time against the Braves.
-Since joining the Phillies, Wheeler is 3-2 in eight starts against Atlanta.
+Since joining the Phillies in 2020, Wheeler is 3-2 with a 1.87 ERA in eight starts against Atlanta.

 Philadelphia closer Corey Knebel pitched a scoreless ninth inning in a non-save situation.

-The losing pitcher was rookie Tucker Davidson (1-1), who was knocked out after 2 2/3 innings when he allowed five runs on four hits, four walks and two strikeouts.
+The losing pitcher was rookie Tucker Davidson (1-1), who was knocked out after 2 2/3 innings.
+He allowed five runs on four hits, four walks and two strikeouts.

 The Phillies upped the lead to 7-0 on Jean Segura’s RBI single in the fourth.